5Doppelgangers/Final/README.md

 1. Which school had the highest paid graduates?
 Can we predict, based on school, what a person's salary will likely be regardless of major?
 2. Which state within the US pays the highest salaries to graduates from each school?
 Can we predict, based on a person's school and region, what they will likely make upon graduation?

-## Communication Protocol

-Our team will utilize Slack as the main form of communication.
-For emergencies, or in case of Slack malfunctioning, team members will text each other via cell phone or can connect via Linkedin messaging/email.

 ### Data Exploration Analysis of College Data by U.S. Regions